ldnicolasmay/Neuropsych_Summary_Scrape/README.md

 python3 neuropsych_summary_scrape.py
 ```

+Errors not thrown by the app will go to stderr.
 Optionally, you can catch errors in a log file with Bash redirect:

 ```shell script
 python3 neuropsych_summary_scrape.py 2>data/log/$(date +"%Y-%m-%d_%H-%M-%S").err